alfonsusrr/robo-ip2p/README.md

 5.  **Download Dataset:**

-    Download the dataset required for training or evaluation.
-This command downloads the `data.zip` file and extracts it into the current directory (creating a `data` folder if it doesn't exist).
+    Run the provided script to download and extract both the original dataset (`./data`) and the preprocessed dataset (`./data2`).

     ```bash
-    wget https://cloudsuite.nitrous.dev/s/nQXFPcZf5FXJ8qa/download/data.zip -O data.zip
-    unzip data.zip
-    rm data.zip # Optional: remove the zip file after extraction
+    bash scripts/download_data.sh
     ```

-After completing these steps, your environment should be ready, the required models downloaded, and the dataset prepared.
+After completing these steps, your environment should be ready, the required models downloaded, and the datasets (`./data` and `./data2`) prepared.

 ## Data Structure